An overview

 underscores.

-- Find and remove duplicated rows across all columns or some specific columns.
+- Find and remove duplicated rows across all or some specific columns.

 - Remove empty rows and columns as well as constant columns,